-11. Auto Format
+1. Auto Format

-12. Format Painter
+2. Format Painter

-- First of all, select the range A1: A5.
+- First of all, select the range B2:D7.

 - After that, go to the Home Tab ➜ Clipboard and then click on “Format Painter”.

-13. Cell Message
+3. Cell Message

 In this case, you can add a cell message for that particular cell.
 When the user will select that cell it will show the message you have specified.